List of Kamen Rider OOO characters: Ankh

-Ankh (アンク, Anku) (Note: Ankh's name comes from the Hindi word for "eye" (आँख ā̃ṅkh), as in a hawk's eye.
-His name was originally planned to be "Ash" (アッシュ, Asshu) from the Japanese word "to oppress" or "to dominate" (圧する, assuru).) is a dishonest and foulmouthed bird-themed Greeed who believes he has the right to take whatever he wants, sees people for their flaws, and is at odds with the other Greeed due to being a wild card.
-As revealed in the Kamen Rider OOO tie-in novel, after the First OOO removed his tenth Core Medal to finalize his creation 800 years before the events of the series, Ankh met a blind girl and created a Yummy to restore her sight out of empathy due to his own dulled senses.
+Ankh (アンク, Anku) (Note: From the Hindi word for "eye" (आँख ā̃ṅkh), as in a hawk's eye) is a dishonest and foulmouthed bird-themed Greeed who believes he has the right to take whatever he wants, sees people for their flaws, and is at odds with the other Greeed due to being a wild card.
+As revealed in the tie-in novel Novel: Kamen Rider OOO, after the First OOO removed his tenth Core Medal to finalize his creation 800 years before the events of the series, Ankh met a blind girl and created a Yummy to restore her sight out of empathy due to his own dulled senses.
 However, Ankh regretted his decision after the girl died of fright upon learning that her sight came from people that the Yummy murdered for their eyes.
-Honoring the girl's last request to protect people, Ankh sided with the First OOO to battle the other Greed until the First OOO betrayed him to steal his Core Medals.
-After the First OOO was overwhelmed by the Medals' power and sealed the other Greeed, Ankh's right forearm and the Core Medal containing his consciousness were severed from his body, which was sealed separately.
+Honoring the girl's last request to protect people, Ankh sided with the First OOO to battle the other Greeed until the First OOO betrayed him to steal his Core Medals.
+After the First OOO was overwhelmed by the Core Medals' power and sealed the other Greeed, Ankh's right forearm and the Taka Medal housing his consciousness were severed from his body, which was sealed separately.
 As a result, Ankh lost most of his power.

-When the Greeed are unsealed in the present, Ankh finds he cannot reform his missing body and steals the other Greeed's Core Medals to handicap them, only to accidentally lose his remaining Taka Medals to Eiji.
-Ankh intends to regain his other lost Medals and power by enlisting Eiji as the new Kamen Rider OOO, but the latter proves difficult to manipulate, so Ankh reluctantly cooperates with him to save lives on the condition that they gather Cell Medals so Ankh can maintain his form.
+When the Greeed are unsealed in the present, Ankh finds he cannot reform his missing body and steals the other Greeed's Core Medals to handicap them, only to accidentally lose his remaining Taka Medal to Eiji.
+Ankh intends to regain his other lost Core Medals and power by enlisting Eiji as the new Kamen Rider OOO, but the latter proves difficult to manipulate, so Ankh reluctantly cooperates with him to save lives on the condition that they gather Cell Medals so Ankh can maintain his form.
 Along the way, Ankh possesses the body of half-dead Detective Shingo Izumi to blend in with humans, which allows him to fully experience human sensations, but causes him to grow envious of humans.
-However, Ankh slowly finds himself unable to harm Eiji and his friend Hina Izumi without a substantial reason.
+However, Ankh slowly finds himself unable to harm Eiji and the detective's sister Hina without a substantial reason.